 Julianna hesitated over the girl’s boots, unlacing them nervously.
 Dancing scantily clad with women at the club was entirely different to undressing them, she thought, and she looked down at the pants she tugged over the limp officer’s ankles.

-‘I can’t believe I’m doing this,’ she said.
+‘I can’t believe I’m doing this,’ she muttered more to herself.

 Caden buttoned the new shirt over his tattoo-covered chest.
 ‘Believe it, Julianna.
 We just got our freedom back.’
 He clipped the radio onto his new belt.
 ‘But we need to hurry.’

 She glanced up.
-Ancient symbols stretched around his torso, back, and arms.
+Ancient symbols stretched around his torso, and along his arms, disappearing under the shirt.
 Some she recognized from time spent with Taris; status markings of a Watcher possessing the highest abilities—but most of these she’d never seen.

 ‘Any slower, sweetheart, and I’ll lock you in the cells myself.’